Solutions of Yang-Mills theory in four-dimensional de Sitter space

 \thm{3.2.1} A principle $G$-bundle $(P,M,\pi)$ can be restricted to a closed subgroup $H\subset G$ iff the bundle $(P/H,M,\pi_0)$ admits a smooth section.

-\rem{3.2.4} An important application of the above theorem is that in (pseudo-)Riemannian geometry one can always have a Riemannian metric defined on any $n$-diemensional manifold $M$ as $LM/SO(n)$ for the closed subgroup $SO(n)\subset GL(n,\R)$ always admits a smooth section; the same is not always true for a pseudo-Riemannian metric as, e.g., $LM/SO(1,n{-}1)$ for the closed subgroup $SO(1,n)\subset GL(n,\R)$ does not always admits a smooth section because of some topological restrictions.
+\rem{3.2.4} An important application of the above theorem is that one can always have a Riemannian metric defined on any $n$-diemensional manifold $M$ as $LM/SO(n)$, for the closed subgroup $SO(n)\subset GL(n,\R)$, always admits a smooth section; the same is not always true for a pseudo-Riemannian metric as, $LM/SO(1,n{-}1)$ (with closed subgroup $SO(1,n)\subset GL(n,\R)$), for instance, does not always admits a smooth section because of possible topological restrictions.